Skip to content

 • Personality

-• The circumstances surrounding the custody and visitation arrangement
+• Circumstances surrounding the custody and visitation arrangement

 Younger children may be more adaptable to changes in custody arrangements and more readily accept a new parental figure as a primary caregiver.
-However, older children may have a more difficult time adjusting and struggle with feelings of loyalty and attachment to their birth parents.
+Older children may have a more difficult time adjusting and struggle with feelings of loyalty and attachment to their birth parents.

 A joint custody arrangement can be requested in court by either parent.
 It is important to note that both legal parents must agree on the terms of the custody arrangement, and a judge must approve the request.
 Sometimes, a non-parent may request custody if they believe it benefits the child’s welfare.